Blank Collapse: Compressing CTC emission for the faster decoding: Introduction

-Especially for CTC, there is a special label \textit{blank} that has multiple functions in the decoding process as well as the calculation of CTC loss.
-However, there seems to have been insufficient studies for optimizing decoding process utilizing the blank token which plays a crucial role for CTC objective.
-In this paper, we research the role of blank label deeply in the CTC beam search decoding and find that there are redundant computations for the blank label.
-In conclusion, we propose blank collapse method for reducing the calculations in decoding which results in the improvement of decoding speed with negligible loss of accuracy.
+In this paper, we research the role of blank labels deeply in the CTC beam search decoding and find an efficient way to remove the redundant computations for the blank label.
+In conclusion, we propose a blank collapse method for reducing the calculations in decoding which results in the improvement of decoding speed with negligible loss of accuracy.
+This also can be regarded as a generalization from PSD for any decoding methods and the token units, accompanied by mathematical consideration and empirical results.
 This can be done without any further training and is available on every CTC emission.